neandr/react-addon/README.md

 ## How to use

 ### TB vContacts Extension
+The most current XPI can be downloaded from [here](https://dl.dropboxusercontent.com/u/35444930/vContacts/vContacts.xpi)

 Install the XPI into Thunderbird as usaual.
 You may add the "vContacts" toolbar button to the TB menu bar with the "Customize" feature on the main toolbar.